Who We Support

 Direct delivery of education, leadership development and psychosocial support to grandmothers, children and youth.
 Grandmothers also receive relief items including food, blankets, shoes and garden seeds.

 Since 2003, the Stephen Lewis Foundation has partnered with 325 community-based organizations on more than 1,800 initiatives in the 15 countries that have been hardest hit by the AIDS pandemic in Africa.
 We allocate a majority of our funds to their Grandmothers to Grandmothers Campaign, which aims to create awareness and support in Canada for Africa’s grandmothers.
+In 2022-2023, 36% of their funding went towards grandmothers.

-Stephen Lewis Foundation provides:
+Stephen Lewis Foundation provides funding for: